Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Conclusions and discussion

 To estimate whether our qualitative clustering behaviour is also valid for other models of active particles that are not on-lattice or run-and-tumble, one can look at the answer to this question for monodisperse systems.
 For off-lattice models, simulations show that monodisperse systems of run-and-tumble bacteria, active Brownian particles, and active Ornstein-Uhlenbeck particles, have an average cluster size given by $L_\text{c}\sim\sqrt{\rho u/\omega}$, where $\rho$ is the off-lattice model global concentration, $u$ is the active speed, and $\omega$ is an inverse persistence time parameter.\cite{D0SM00687D} This is precisely the off-lattice version of the length scale expression \eqref{monoparam}.
 Consequently, our qualitative results for mixtures are indeed expected to be universal across the most used models in 1D scalar active matter.

-The clustering suppression effects presented here can indeed be relevant in biological experimental situations.
+The clustering reduction effects presented here can indeed be relevant in biological experimental situations.
 Consider the unicellular microorganisms known as \textit{choanoflagellates}.
 Although individually they are better described as smooth, active Brownian swimmers, their clustering behaviour is expected to be equivalent to that of run-and-tumble particles because of the equivalence between these models with respect to collective phenomena.\cite{cates2013active} These cells naturally differentiate into slower and faster particles with a speed-diversity standard deviation that can be obtained from literature experimental data as in Ref.~\citenum{sparacino2020solitary}.
 One can then calculate the error in estimating their $L_\text{c}$ via one-component models that use the arithmetic mean speed instead of the harmonic mean speed, leading to $\Delta L_\text{c}\equiv\left[l_\text{c}\left(v_\text{eff},\alpha,\phi\right)-l_\text{c}\left(\langle v\rangle,\alpha,\phi\right)\right]/l_\text{c}\left(v_\text{eff},\alpha,\phi\right)\approx30\%$.

-In future work, it would be relevant to include features such as propulsion mechanisms that are so strong that the particles collectively move and merge clusters, as well as new rules to mimic hydrodynamic interactions that can substantially change cluster escape times.
+In future work, it would be relevant to include features such as propulsion mechanisms that are so strong that the particles collectively move and merge clusters.
+In this kind of scenario, one expects that, for less soft active particles, swapping could become less frequent in narrow channels; at the same time, pushing effects due to direct contact would be enhanced.
+Also, one could consider lattice models with rules to mimic hydrodynamic interactions, which can substantially change cluster escape times \cite{alarcon2017morphology}.
 Another interesting future avenue is the case of direction-dependent speeds arising due to external forces.